yaapu/FrskyTelemetryScript/README.md

 # Yaapu Frsky Telemetry Script

-This is the home of the Yaapu Telemetry Script project, a [LUA](https://www.lua.org/about.html) telemetry script for the Frsky Horus and Taranis radios using the ArduPilot frsky passthru telemetry protocol.
+This is the home of the Yaapu Telemetry Script project, a [LUA](https://www.lua.org/about.html) telemetry script for radios running [OpenTX](https://www.open-tx.org/)

 ### please read the [wiki](https://github.com/yaapu/FrskyTelemetryScript/wiki) for more info